lounge/RoboPoc/README.md

-A slack bot that displays aways states.
+A slack bot that displays away states.